dimanech/network-throttling/README.md

 # Net Emulation (linux-kernel only)

-This is simple wrapper over `tc` utility to test different network conditions in more realistic way than simple bandwidth trottling.
+This is simple wrapper around `tc` utility to test different network conditions in more realistic way than simple bandwidth trottling.
 Not limiting to Chrome browser and with more complex traffic shapes.

 It simulates non-constant latency, bandwidth restrictions, and dropped/reordered/corrupted packets.
 Potentially you could add any traffic shapes by adding your preset to the script, by default it contains 7 presets: